Tag Archive for: BH

 It is led by its administrative manager, Myriam Taroudjit, and Marie-Laure Portalez, a design engineer.

-• Ability to put oneself in the shoes of an elderly person after the practical training: 90% of participants.
+• Ability to put oneself in the shoes of an older adult after the practicum: 90% of participants.

 • Understanding of an older adult’s physical condition after the practicum: 95% of participants